Go library

 Testing with fibetest

-The github.com/fibegg/sdk/fibetest package ships a mock client and a transport that records HTTP traffic for table-driven tests.
+The github.com/fibegg/sdk/fibetest package ships an in-process mock HTTP server with canned responses for the standard endpoints, plus per-route interceptors for table-driven tests.
 Use it to test code that calls the SDK without touching a real Fibe.

 import "github.com/fibegg/sdk/fibetest"